Charles F. Spalding: Career

 After he was introduced to John F. Kennedy by his Yale roommate, they became friends and he worked on the presidential campaign of John F. Kennedy in Illinois and West Virginia.
 He was an usher at Kennedy's wedding.
-The two friends often traveled together, for example to Antigua in 1964, (<=KENNEDY WAS ASSASSINATED IN NOV.
-1963 SO THIS CAN'T BE CORRECT...) sometimes flying on Air Force One.
+The two friends often traveled together, sometimes flying on Air Force One.
 Spalding also worked on Robert F. Kennedy's presidential campaign in California.

 In 1943, with his friend Otis Carney, he co-wrote a book entitled, Love At First Flight.
 It became a best-seller.
 After the rights were purchased by actor Gary Cooper, Spalding moved to Los Angeles, California to work as a scriptwriter for Charlie Chaplin.
 He then wrote for television, working for J. Walter Thompson.
 In 1952, he was a production associate of Of Three I See, a Broadway musical.

 He founded De Sainte Phalle Spalding, an investment banking firm.
 Later, he served as Vice President of Lazard in New York City.
 He retired in the 1980s.